 And Call Him George: The Russian puts his arm around the shoulder of one of the guys assigned to escort him for reassurance, and it kills him.

 Arch-Enemy: For obvious reasons, criminals rarely make repeat appearances.
-The closest thing Frank's got is Billy "Jigsaw" Russo, whose main claim to fame is tusseling with Frank a few dozen times and actually living to talk about it.
+The closest thing Frank's got is Billy "Jigsaw" Russo, whose main claim to fame is tussling with Frank a few dozen times and actually living to talk about it.

-Frank gets one at the start of Punisher Noir when his wife tells him to be wary of the Angel of Death.
+Badass Boast: Frank gets one at the start of Punisher Noir when his wife tells him to be wary of the Angel of Death.

-Frank: Baby, I ain't got a thing to worry about 'cause I am the Angel of Death
+Frank: Baby, I ain't got a thing to worry about 'cause I am the Angel of Death.

 Badass Normal: Castle has no superpowers of his own, and typically most of his foes are either just mooks or other badass normals.
 However, he has gone toe-to-toe with various superheroes and villains in the past.